wpPlugins-io/Press-Elements/readme.txt

 Yes.
 It works on any post type as long as it supports the relevant post element.

+= Can I use Press Elements to design archive pages? =

+Currently the plugin displays post elements on "single" pages.
+But in the future, it will support "archive" page too.

+= I am a theme developer, how can it help me?  =

+As a theme developer you probably use theme-functions in your workflow.
+Press Elements turns those functions to widgets.
+Replacing code with a visual builder to reduce your development time.

-= Can I optimized the source code for SEO? =
+= Can I optimize the source code for SEO? =

 Yes you can!
 Each element has an "HTML Tag" field, which is used as a container tag.
 This way you can optimize your template design source code the way you want.
 You are no longer dependent on theme authors for Search Engine Optimization in your source code.